 Several months after going launching our BYOD scheme, we started getting reports from people that their iOS devices would fail to connect to our Exchange servers for company email.

-They would fail with an error like that shown below;
+They would fail with an error like that shown in the image above.

 Frustratingly, this only seemed to affect people sporadically, with reports coming in from locations such as;